apache/whimsy/DEVELOPMENT.md

 ===============

-The [board agenda](www/board/agenda) application is an eample of a complete tool that makes extensive use of the library factoring, has a suite of test cases, and client componentization (using ReactJS), and provides instructions for setting up both a Docker component and a Vagrant VM.
+The [board agenda](www/board/agenda) application is an example of a complete tool that makes extensive use of the library factoring, has a suite of test cases, and client componentization (using ReactJS), and provides instructions for setting up both a Docker component and a Vagrant VM.
 There are [custom setup steps](config/board-agenda.md) to run it locally.